drasticstatic/dao/DEVELOPER_NOTES.md

 5. **Local State Management**: Working around keeping mapping private in dao.sol
 6. **User Feedback**: Tooltips and visual cues for better UX

+## Enhanced Features

+The component has been enhanced with several new features:

+1. **Vote Against Functionality**: Users can now vote against proposals, not just in favor
+   - Added separate vote buttons for "For" and "Against"
+   - Updated contract to track positive and negative votes separately
+   - Modified UI to show both vote counts with separate progress bars

+2. **Proposal Cancellation**: Proposals can be cancelled when negative votes reach quorum
+   - Added cancel button that appears when negative votes reach quorum
+   - Added cancelled state to proposals with appropriate UI indicators
+   - Prevents further voting on cancelled proposals

+3. **Analytics Dashboard**: Added a ProposalAnalytics component that shows:
+   - Proposal status distribution (active/finalized/cancelled)
+   - Voting distribution (for/against)
+   - Quorum success rate
+   - Average participation metrics

 ## Future Improvements

 Potential enhancements for the component: